Vietnam.vn - Nền tảng quảng bá Việt Nam

 Earlier, North Korea announced that it had successfully launched its first military spy satellite on November 21.
 A few days later, North Korea announced that the new spy satellite had taken pictures of the White House, the Pentagon, US military bases and "target areas" in South Korea.

-However, Pyongyang has so far not released any images taken by the new satellite, leaving analysts and foreign governments debating the satellite's true capabilities, according to Reuters.
+However, Pyongyang has so far not released any images taken by the new satellite, leaving analysts and foreign governments to debate the satellite's true capabilities, according to Reuters.

 Triều Tiên tuyên bố bắt đầu hoạt động vệ tinh do thám sau khi cảnh báo Mỹ - Ảnh 1.

-North Korean leader Kim Jong-un watches the launch of a rocket carrying the Malligyong-1 spy satellite at a location believed to be North Kyungsang Province, in this photo obtained by Reuters on November 21.
+North Korean leader Kim Jong-un watches a rocket carrying a Malligyong-1 spy satellite being launched from a location believed to be North Kyungsang province, in this photo obtained by Reuters on November 21.

 In a separate article published by KCNA today, an unnamed North Korean military commentator said South Korea was responsible for breaking the inter-Korean military confidence-building agreement.